wangxuerui2003/Convexhack-2024/README.md

 </div>

 ## Overview
-AnimalG is a project aimed at preventing railway accidents caused by animals on the tracks.
-It utilizes cutting-edge technologies including TypeScript, React, TensorFlow for animal detection, and Convex database and Convex file storage for efficient data management.
+AnimalG is a system designed to keep railway tracks safe from animals.
+It constantly watches for animals on the tracks and, if it finds any, it makes loud noises to scare them away.
+If the animals don't leave, the system alerts railway authorities and nearby wildlife centers to take action.

 ## How It Works
 1. **Animal Detection**: Using TensorFlow, the system continuously scans the railway tracks for the presence of animals.